-On balance, the present record suggests that a person of ordinary skill in the art would have reasonably expected a version of eculizumab having a heavy chain consisting of SEQ ID NO: 2 to comprise and anti C5 antibody as required in claims 2 and 3, and to work for the purpose set forth in claim 1 ("treating a patient afflicted with paroxysmal nocturnal hemoglobinuria (PNH)").
-The parties are invited to further address these points during trial.
+On balance, the present record suggests that a person of ordinary skill in the art would have reasonably expected a version of eculizumab having a heavy chain consisting of SEQ ID NO: 2 to work for the purpose set forth in claim 1 ("treating a patient suffering from paroxysmal nocturnal hemoglobinuria (PNH)").
+The parties are invited to further address this issue during trial.

-We take note of Patent Owner's arguments relating to, and evidence of, objective indicia of non-obviousness, discussed in Section II(I), below.
-Although we note that there is some evidence to support Petitioner's contentions of commercial success, long-felt but unmet need, and industry praise, we also note some potential shortcomings in Patent Owner's presentation, including the rebuttability of the presumption of a nexus between their evidence and the claimed and novel subject matter.
+We take note of Patent Owner's arguments relating to and evidence of objective indicia of non-obviousness, discussed above at Section II(E).
+Although we noted that there was some evidence to support Petitioner's contentions of commercial success, long-felt but unmet need, and industry praise, we also noted some potential shortcomings in Patent Owner's presentation, including the rebutability of the presumption of a nexus between their evidence and the claimed and novel subject matter.
 We expect this issue will be further developed at trial.

-Again, to summarize, based on the evidence presented at this stage in the proceedings, it has been shown that there is reasonable likelihood that at least claim 2 of the '880 patent would have been obvious over Bell, Bowdish, and Evans under Ground 5.
+Again, to summarize, based on the evidence presented at this stage in the proceedings, it has been shown that there is a reasonable likelihood that claim 1 of the '504 patent would have been obvious over Bell, Bowdish, and Evans under Ground 4.
+With respect to Ground 5, which challenges only dependent claim 6, we await further development of the parties' positions in the Patent Owner Response and Petitioner's Reply.

-H. Obviousness in view of Bell, Evans, Mueller, and Wang (Ground 6)
+G. Obviousness in view of Bell, Evans, Mueller, and Wang (Grounds 6 and 7)

-In Ground 6, Petitioner challenges claims 1-3 as obvious in view of Bell, Evans, Mueller, and Wang.
+Petitioner challenges claims 1-5 and 7-10 as obvious in view of Bell, Evans, and Mueller (Ground 6), and claim 6 further in view of Wang (Ground 7).
 Pet.
-58-68.
+61-73.
 Patent Owner opposes.
 Prelim.
 Resp.
-58-62; see also id. at 4-5, 32-39.
+61-63; see also id. at 55.
+For the purpose of institution, we focus on claim 1.